gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The keying material distributed through a group rekeying MUST include:

-* a new Group Identifier (Gid) for the group, used as ID Context parameter of the OSCORE Common Security Context of that group (see Section 2 of {{I-D.ietf-core-oscore-groupcomm}}).
-Note that the Gid differs from the plain group name introduced in {{I-D.ietf-ace-key-groupcomm}}, which is a plain, stable and invariant identifier, with no cryptographic relevance and meaning.
+* a new Group Identifier (Gid) for the group as introduced in {{I-D.ietf-ace-key-groupcomm}}, used as ID Context parameter of the OSCORE Common Security Context of that group (see Section 2 of {{I-D.ietf-core-oscore-groupcomm}}).

+   Note that the Gid differs from the plain group name also introduced in {{I-D.ietf-ace-key-groupcomm}}, which is a plain, stable and invariant identifier, with no cryptographic relevance and meaning.

 * a new value for the Master Secret parameter of the OSCORE Common Security Context of that group (see Section 2 of {{I-D.ietf-core-oscore-groupcomm}}).